 The rack is 16.5 inches tall, so it can accommodate even lengthy noodles, and it’s easy to clean by hand washing.
 On the downside, while the wooden arms slide out for storage and the center column can be disassembled from the base, it’s not as compact or easy to store as some of our other picks.

-Can be used for short pasta, herbs, and more
+Can use for short pasta, herbs, and more

 Stackable to expand capacity

 Not ideal for long noodles

 A strikingly different option, this made-in-Italy mesh rack in a solid wood frame is our most multi-purpose pick.
 While it’s not the best option for extra-long strands, it can also be used—unlike our other picks—for drying short, shaped, or filled pasta like gnocchi, orecchiette, or ravioli.
 It can even be used for drying herbs, vegetables, or fruit, and it’s stackable, so if you have large volumes of food to dry you can easily expand the capacity by purchasing multiple trays.